 Unfortunately, condos like Champlain tend to make the others look bad.
 A fair number of people invest in condos just because they want a steady income and do not want to pay the maintenance needed.

 This is what happened with the condo owner here.
-Because there are bad apples like that, you can’t ever be too careful.
-We are having a house inspector show up before purchase is smart.
+You can’t ever be too careful because there are bad apples like that.
+We are having a house inspector show up before the purchase is smart.

 The one thing that residents noted about their lives in the condo building is that they were aware that they were living in a poorly maintained building.
 The lousy maintenance record might have seemed like a nuisance back in the day, but the truth is that the slapshot work eventually added up.

 Don’t overlook a dirty condo center or cracked sidewalks in the community areas.
-They often misrepresent more significant issues that get ignored too.
+They often misrepresent more significant issues that people ignore, too.

 The Champlain South Tower was a quasi-luxury tower that often prided itself on keeping things affordable for its clients.
 Unfortunately, that bargain price tag came with a huge caveat: maintenance fees were so low because they cut corners wherever possible.

 This should remind people that price isn’t the only factor in real estate sales, and you have to ask what you’re getting for that money.

 This level of neglect is an extreme case of corporate greed winning at the cost of innocent lives.
 While the residents may have had some control over the measures, the truth is that this was a case where minor problems were ignored until they were no longer negligible.
 This meant that people should have been firmer with their company, but instead, they may have put too much trust in them to do the right thing.

 Lawsuits will happen now, but we’re sure they will not be the only ones.
 Residents have the right to sue HOAs and landlords over unsafe conditions.
 Now that this has happened, it’s likely that we will see a spate of suits throughout the country.